tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 #### 1. No more than 2 or 3

-Dont use more than 2-3 fonts per site.
+Don't use more than 2-3 fonts per site.
 Often 1 is enough.

+#### 2. Intentional & different

+It must be obvious that the font pairing is intentional